 Even though people experience dental emergencies all the time, many are unsure whether or not to call their dentist after hours.
 For some reason, it seems easier to determine what would warrant an emergency room visit, but it is not as easy for folks to know what would warrant a phone call to an emergency dentist.
 Today, we’d like to help clear up some of that confusion.

-At Century Dental, Seaview Dental, and Century Dental East, we want you to feel comfortable calling us during an emergency.
+At Century Dental and Seaview Dental, we want you to feel comfortable calling us during an emergency.
 If you call after hours, you will be directed to our emergency line.
 This line goes directly to our on-call dentist and we will arrange to see you as quickly as possible.
 This service is here for you, so please use it rather than risk losing a tooth!
 Keep reading to learn more about what could be considered a dental emergency.
 Additionally, if you found this page because you typed into Google “emergency dentist near me” while experiencing an emergency, skip the read and call our dentist office.

 Severely Chipped Or Cracked Tooth